zenglenn42/utbc2019-hw-03-wordgame/README.md

 This week I'm riff'ing on the game of Hangman.

-But what would be an interesting alternative to the classic game would that still meets the requirements while being less grim?
+But what would be an interesting alternative to the classic game that would that still meets the requirements while being less grim?

 There's sunshine this morning and a brisk walk to my favorite breakfast taco joint gives me time to think.
 You get 6 wrong guesses in hangman, with the complete figure representing a stopping point.